 For many students, Rutgers off-campus housing will be their first time living away from home and having to deal with responsibilities such as paying rent, maintaining a home, and adhering to rules in a lease.
-Many students and their parents have questions concerning their lease agreement, roommate responsibilities, issues with neighbors or co-tenants, problems with living conditions, etc. At the Law Office of Craig Rothenberg, based in New Brunswick, NJ, we assist students with a wide range of landlord tenant issues to ensure that their rights as tenants are not violated.
+Many students and their parents have questions concerning their lease agreement, roommate responsibilities, issues with neighbors or co-tenants, problems with living conditions, etc. At the Law Office of Craig Rothenberg, based in New Brunswick, NJ, we assist students with a wide range of landlord tenant or other real estate issues to ensure that their rights as tenants are not violated.
 Here are some common questions students have about living off-campus at Rutgers.

 What is Included in a Lease for Rutgers Off-Campus Housing?